 While it’s important to support others and raise awareness during Global Asbestos Awareness Week, you can also take steps to help yourself or a veteran you love after a mesothelioma diagnosis.

-For example, you can file for benefits from the U.S. Department of Veterans Affairs (VA) if you served in the military and now have mesothelioma.
-Mesothelioma VA benefits include monthly payouts, often worth $3,946.25 or more, and free or low-cost medical care from top cancer doctors.
+- VA benefits: Mesothelioma VA benefits include monthly payouts often worth $4,044.91 or more and free or low-cost medical care from top cancer doctors.

 Get Help During Global Asbestos Awareness Week